 If a SEP IRA is specifically structured to allow for non-SEP contributions by employees, plan participants over age 50 may also elect to make up to $6,000 catch-up contributions through salary deferrals.
 These are the only employee deferrals allowed by employees participating in a SEP IRA.

-How SIMPLE IRAs Stack Up: Contribution Limit Comparison
+How SEP IRAs Stack Up: Contribution Limit Comparison

 *Contributions must be from employers, rather than through employee deferrals.